pkp/pkp-docs/learning-ojs/en/production-publication.md

 Each reference should be on a separate line and you should sure the text you paste into the field is unformatted and has no extra line breaks or spaces.
 Remove any DOIs in the references if you plan to add them later with the Crossref Reference Linking plugin.

-When the article is published, the references will appear on the article page and the references will be submitted to CrossRef.
+When the article is published, the references will appear on the article page and the references will be submitted to Crossref.

 After you have exported the article’s metadata to Crossref, you can insert the DOIs for the article references from Crossref if you use the Crossref Reference Linking plugin.
-Instructions on how to use the plugin are available in the [Crossref Plugin Guide](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/references).
+Instructions on how to use the plugin are available in the [Crossref Plugin Guide](https://docs.pkp.sfu.ca/Crossref-ojs-manual/en/references).

 Once you have the plugin set up and have exported the article's metadata to Crossref, you can insert the DOIs from Crossref back into the references: